panchoVG/RiseOfLongevity-PNAS2021/README.md

 2) The Data subfolder contains all the necessary data to reproduce Figures 1 to 5.
 The data will be automatically uploaded when executing the R-script.

-3) The Figures subfolder contains the 5 figures in PDF format.
+3) The HALE subfolder contains the data and R code to reproduce the figures and results from the PNAS letter "Reply to Permanyer et al.: The uncertainty surrounding healthy life expectancy indicators".